 - Removing penalties for adults’ possession of marijuana for personal use.

 - Allowing seriously and terminally ill patients to safely obtain and use medical marijuana if their doctors recommend it.

-Texas NORML originated the guide in 2012, and we’d like to thank them for helping to put this year’s guide together.
-Our goal is to help voters make educated decisions when they go to the polls to vote in the 2018 General Election.
+Texas NORML originated the guide in 2012, and we’d like to thank them for their collaboration on this project.
+Our goal is to help voters make educated decisions when they go to the polls to vote in the 2020 Primary and General Elections.